super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

             └── 4:YYYY
 ```

-Let us see how the different strategies handles the situation, beginning with simple
+Let us see how the chronological backtrack, backjump and dynamic backtrack strategies handle the
-chronological backtrack:
+situation, beginning with chronological backtrack:

 ```
 -- Assigning 1: AXCXX